RayAndrade/TheRayCode/Csharp/Creational/Builder/Example3/README.md

 [up](../README.md)

-Certainly!
 Let's apply the Builder design pattern to a toy-building scenario.
 We will design a system to build different types of toys, such as a toy car and a toy robot, each with various components.

 ### Example Scenario: Building a Toy